 Do whatever you can to include fitness into your daily routine.
 From short walks to fitness classes, keep exercising like you did before pregnancy.
 Other exercises may include swimming, modified strength training, running, yoga, or hiking.

 As a woman that is 21 weeks into her pregnancy, it's hard to incorporate exercise when tired, nauseous, or adapting to body changes.
-Many times the couch looks better than heading to the gym or putting on a swim suit for a water workout after a long day of work.

 It's important to remember that exercise adds energy to your body.
 From experience, if a workout was skipped, the next day was exhausting.
 The thought of healthy food was not as appetizing, and mood swings flared up.
 All of this had to change; the plan was to rethink how to work out.
 And this is how you can shift your mindset and create a healthy pregnancy.